uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #6241 on 11/19/22, Number of Unequal Triplets in Array <br>
 -Added a python solution to leetcode #1460 on 11/21/22, Make Two Arrays Equal by Reversing Subarrays <br>
 -Added a python solution to leetcode #933 on 11/23/22, Number of Recent Calls <br>
+-Added a python solution to leetcode #2154 on 11/24/22, Keep Multiplying Found Values by Two <br>